 I have four bedrooms upstairs which is nice as I have an extra large room for my office.
 It’s still being organized but I cannot wait to show you that room, too, when it’s done.

 I’ve been kinda obsessed with decorating my little girl’s room.
 It’s always fun to bring out the girly side in me and decorate with pink, pink and more pink.
 I’m glad that she loves pink too!
 If you follow me on Instagram, you’ll notice some wallpapers I’m considering for one feature wall in her room too.

-Family friends gave me a dresser and vanity for her room which I’m so grateful for.
+Family friends gave me a wooden dresser and vanity for her room which I’m so grateful for.
 It’s solid wood, in great condition but I felt bad painting it.
 I always tell people, don’t give me furniture if you don’t want it painted!
 Luckily they didn’t mind.
 The best part about this dresser is the hardware.
 I’ve never seen anything quite like it.
 Very art deco.
 There are going to be many different variations of pink in her room.
 This pink that I used from Fusion Mineral Paint is just the perfect touch.
 It’s just the right lightness and make the handles pop.

 I used Fusion Mineral Paint Tones for Tots in Little Piggy

 and Inglenook on the interior and sides of the drawers for a fun contrast.